 Rapid growth of the green labelled market

-This momentum has continued strong, with over USD 250 billion in green bonds currently outstanding.
-There are projectections for issuance to reach USD 130 billion in 2017.
+This momentum has continued, with over USD 335 billion in green bonds currently outstanding.
+There are projections for issuance to reach USD 250-300 billion in 2018.

 Using debt capital markets to fund climate solutions

 Green bonds were created to fund projects that have positive environmental and/or climate benefits.
 The majority of the green bonds issued are green “use of proceeds” or asset-linked bonds.
 Proceeds from these bonds are earmarked for green projects but are backed by the issuer’s entire balance sheet.
-There have also been green "use of proceeds" revenue bonds, green project bonds and green securitized bonds.
+There have also been green "use of proceeds" revenue bonds, green project bonds and green securitised bonds.